 The Award will be given to an emerging visual artist, no older than 40 years of age, who has demonstrated exceptional talent within the last five years.

 The Award consists of a prize of NOK 500 000, which is paid directly to the recipient.
 It also includes a solo exhibition of the recipient's work at the Munch Museum in Oslo, Norway.

 The Edvard Munch Art Award is owned, managed and administrated by the Munch Museum.
 The Director of the Munch Museum appoints the jury, which is international and consists of five highly acclaimed persons with profound knowledge of contemporary art.
-The first Award was presented in 2015, to the French artist Camille Henrot.
-The second edition of the Edvard Munch Art Award will be presented in 2017.
+The first Award was presented in 2015, to the French artist Camille Henrot, recipient of the Edvard Munch Art Award 2017 is the New York–based artist Kerstin Brätsch.